Long code vs. short code texting for business

 Long codes are for person-to-person communication, but are often application-enabled.
 Long codes can serve many of the scenarios that businesses use short codes for (like notifications and alerts, authentication and marketing campaigns), while providing additional benefits.

-The drawbacks of shorts codes are many.
+There are many drawbacks of shorts codes.
 They're more expensive, they're constrained by approval and expiration periods and they're more like broadcasts than conversations.
 One study by Marketo found that SMS campaign opt-ins were 20% lower than that of MMS.

 But, many scenarios being served by short codes now can be transferred to long code, and others need only minor strategy changes.
 Because long code communication resembles personal conversations more than short codes’ easily disregarded advertisements or announcements, low performing mass campaigns that require short codes often fare better using more targeted long code strategies.